-Finally, I wish to address briefly the provisions of the bill calling for the government to finance election campaigns.
-H.R.
-1 would provide for the government to match contributions to politicians' campaigns with \$6 in tax money for every \$1 contribution, up to the first \$200 of a contribution.
+Finally, H.R.
+1 would also institute an elaborate program through which the government would finance participating politicians' election campaigns.
+In particular, the bill would provide for the government to match contributions to politicians' campaigns with \$6 in tax money for every \$1 contribution, up to the first \$200 of a contribution.
 In some cases, the match can reach 9 to 1: nine dollars in tax money for every dollar donated.